-Income from equity affiliates in the quarterly period decreased mainly due to lower upstream-related earnings from Petropiar of Venezuela and Tengizchevroil in Kazakhstan, lower downstream-related earnings from CPChem in the United States and GS Caltex in South Korea, and the effect of the sale of Caltex Australia Limited.
+Income from equity affiliates in the quarterly period decreased mainly due to lower upstream-related earnings from Tengizchevroil in Kazakhstan, and lower downstream-related earnings from CPChem and GS Caltex in South Korea.
+Income from equity affiliates in the six-month period decreased mainly due to lower upstream-related earnings from Tengizchevroil in Kazakhstan, and Petroboscan in Venezuela, and lower downstream-related earnings from CPChem and GS Caltex Australia Limited.